hanami/hanami/README.md

 ### _Container_ architecture

+**TL;DR: Develop your application like a gem.
+Implement use cases in `lib/`.
+Use one or more Lotus applications in `apps/`.**

 This is the default architecture.
-When your are to start a new project use it.
+When your are about to start a new project use it.

 The core of this architecture lives in `lib/`, where developers should build features **independently from the delivery mechanism**.